 Know Your Policy

-Be sure to understand your homeowner’s insurance policy.
+To better understand your policy, make sure to learn how homeowner’s insurance costs are calculated.
 Most policies have exclusions like natural disasters, including hurricanes, flooding and earthquakes, as well as acts of terror and war.
 Have you insured for cash value or for replacement?
-Do you have all the discounts you qualify for and add-on riders you need?
+Do you have all the discounts you qualify for and the add-on riders you need?

-It’s a good idea to get out your policy at least once a year and see if you can get a better deal.
-Use the EINSURANCE online quote tool to compare policies from a variety of homeowner’s insurance companies.
+It’s a good idea to review your policy at least once a year and see if you can get a better deal.
+Use the EINSURANCE online home insurance quote tool to compare policies from a variety of homeowner’s insurance companies.